nilanshu96/MDN-Breakout-Game/README.md

 ctx.fillText("text",x,y) => fills text at x,y location
 ctx.strokeText("text",x,y) => Strokes a text, ie, draws only the outline at x,y location

+requestAnimationFrame(callback);
+calls the callback function according to the refresh rate of the screen